amalgam8/amalgam8.github.io/_docs/2-controlplane/1-controller/rules-api.md

 order: 2
 ---

 Rule definitions are managed via the Amalgam8 controller's REST API.
 A simple commandline interface that calls this REST API is available for basic use cases.
 The CLI documentation is available [here](https://github.com/amalgam8/a8ctl).
-However, for more advanced functionality or defining rules programmatically, the controller API can be called directly.
+However, for more advanced functionality or defining rules programmatically, the controller API supports a powerful [Rules DSL](/docs/control-plane/controller/rules-dsl/) and can be called directly.

 The following describes basic invocation of the controller REST API using `curl` with the utility `jq` to format the output `json`.
 For these commands we assume that the controller is running in global authorization mode so that no authentication is required.

 There are two basic types of rules,